Fabrice-64/papounet_super_diet/README.md

 ### Where are the tests located ?
 App customer: only basic testing as this module strictly follows Django guidelines.
 App food_items:
+- in module customer, iot check the routes
 - in module openfoodfacts, iot check the import of data through their API
 - in apps food_items and customer iot check the views and the queries.
-- in papounet_diet, you will find the Selenium functional tests, with two user stories.
+- in papounet_diet, you will find the Selenium functional tests, with three user stories.

 # Flake8 implementation
 Depending on your Python alias, just type: